nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `delcus 2`
-  Deletes the 2nd person in the ArtBuddy and all commissions made by the person.
+  Deletes the 2nd customer in the ArtBuddy and all commissions made by the customer.

 ### Viewing a commission: `opencom` [coming soon]